The following is a transcript of the relevant portions of a brochure we give to new visitors to our church:

-Prayer, sharing fellowship, true accountability and pastoral care are all part of Small Group ministry.
-We learn to carry one another’s burdens (Galatians 6:2), encourage one another (1 Thessalonians 4:18) and develop and use our spiritual gifts.
+Prayer, sharing fellowship, true accountability and pastoral care are all part of our small group ministry.
+We learn to carry one another’s burdens (Galatians 6:2), encourage one another (1 Thessalonians 4:18), and use our spiritual gifts.

 Who May Attend a Small Group?

 All adults are welcome.
 Some groups make allowances for children to attend.

 Worship that is meaningful to God springs from the heart.
 Worship is "all that I am, responding to all that He is.”
 Worship is meaningless if the heart is not involved (Isaiah 29:13).